Wa State: Illicit drug trade

-The United Wa State Army (UWSA) was previously the largest narcotics trafficking organization in Southeast Asia.
+The United Wa State Army (UWSA) is among the largest narcotics trafficking organizations in Southeast Asia.

 The UWSA cultivated vast areas of land for the opium poppy, which was later refined to heroin.
 Methamphetamine trafficking was also important to the economy of Wa State.
-The money from the opium was primarily used for purchasing weapons.
+The money from the opium was primarily used for purchasing weapons which continues to be the case to some extent.
+At the same time, while opium poppy cultivation in Myanmar had declined year-on-year since 2015, cultivation area increased by 33% totalling 40,100 hectares alongside an 88% increase in yield potential to 790 metric tonnes in 2022 according to latest data from the United Nations Office on Drugs and Crime (UNODC) Myanmar Opium Survey 2022 With that said, the United Nations Office on Drugs and Crime (UNODC) has also warned that opium production in Myanmar may rise again if the economic crunch brought on by COVID-19 and the country's February 1 military coup persists, with significant public health and security consequences for much of Asia.

 In August 1990, government officials began drafting a plan to end drug production and trafficking in Wa State.
 According to an interview with Wa officials in 1994, Bao Youyi (Tax Kuad Rang; also known as Bao Youyu) became wanted by the Chinese police for his involvement in drug trafficking.
 As a result, Bao Youxiang and Zhao Nyi-Lai went to Cangyuan Va Autonomous County of China and signed the Cangyuan Agreement with local officials, which stated that, "No drugs will go into the international society (from Wa State); no drugs will go into China (from Wa State); no drugs will go into Burmese government-controlled areas (from Wa State)."
 However, the agreement did not mention whether or not Wa State could sell drugs to insurgent groups.